bairdweng/rc_drift_parts/content/articles/transmitter-setup-guide.md

 readingTime: 8
 featured: true
 image: "/image/articles/transmitter-setup.webp"
-keywords: "rc drift cars transmitter setup, drift car remote control, steering endpoints RC drift, throttle curves for drifting"
+keywords: "rc drift cars transmitter setup"
 ---

-# RC Remote Controllers for Beginners: Everything You Need to Know
+# RC Drift Car Transmitter Setup Guide

 If you're new to RC cars, planes, drones, or boats, one of the most confusing things is understanding remote controllers.
 What do channels mean?
 How do you choose the right one?
 This guide will explain everything in a simple way.